sergio11/lyric_wave_architecture/README.md

 # LyricWave: AI-Powered Music Generation Platform

-Step into the world of music with LyricWave, an AI-powered music generation platform that harmonizes song lyrics with original melodies and synthetic vocals, crafting distinctive MP3 and MIDI songs tailored to your text. 🎶🤖
+Step into the world of music with LyricWave, a cutting-edge AI-driven platform that brings together the art of music creation and technology. 🎶🤖
-With LyricWave, creativity knows no bounds! 🌟 Generate personalized tunes, experiment with lyrics, and explore endless musical possibilities.
-Whether you're an artist, songwriter, or just looking for a unique musical experience, LyricWave has you covered. 📝🎼
-Unleash your inner composer and let LyricWave transform your words into beautiful melodies.
-Get ready to embark on a musical journey like never before! 🚀🎤

-LyricWave is a cutting-edge music generation platform that seamlessly fuses song lyrics with original melodies and synthetic vocals, resulting in personalized and enchanting MP3 and MIDI tracks.
-Leveraging the robust capabilities of Apache Airflow and the creative prowess of Magenta AI, LyricWave transforms mere text into fully-fledged musical compositions, offering a unique and captivating auditory experience.
+At LyricWave, we merge the power of AudioCraft for melody generation, Sona.ai Bark for voice cloning and song vocals, and harness the capabilities of a Stable Diffusion model to create stunning song cover images. 🎤🖼️

 <p align="center">
   <img src="https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white" />